SANDY ADIRONDACK

 NO-FAULT DISMISSALS FOR MICRO-EMPLOYERS?

-Following its "red tape challenge" on employment-related regulations in October 2011, the government announced on 23 November 2011 that it would launch a call for evidence on the implications of compensated no-fault dismissals for micro-employers with fewer than 10 employees, and on how existing dismissal processes might be simplified.
-This could potentially include working with ACAS to make changes to their code, or supplementary guidance for small businesses.
+Following its "red tape challenge" on employment-related regulations in October 2011, the government launched on 15 March 2012 a call for evidence on the implications of compensated no-fault dismissals for micro-employers with fewer than 10 employees, and on whether existing dismissal processes and the ACAS code of practice on discipline and grievance might be simplified for all employers.
+The closing date for submissions is 8 June 2012.

 EFFECTIVE DATE OF TERMINATION